NATIONAL MINORITY DONOR AWARENESS DAY

 HOW TO OBSERVE #MinorityDonorAwarenessDay

-Learn more about organ donation.
+On August 1, learn more about organ donation.
 While you’re reading up, consider joining a fundraiser or creating an event in your community.
 Find out more about the different types of donations and the technologies making a donation more successful.
 If you’re a donor or a recipient, share your success stories.
-Post on social media using #MinorityDonorAwarenessDay.

 NATIONAL MINORITY AWARENESS DAY HISTORY